 Garbage collection is the process of inspecting heap memory to clean up unused objects.
 A used object is one that is referenced, implying that somewhere in your program, there is something pointing to that object.
 In contrast to languages like C, where this is a manual process, Java handles it automatically.

-If the young generation fills up, this causes a minor garbage collection and it triggers a Stop the World.
+When the young generation becomes full, a minor garbage collection occurs, triggering a “Stop the World” event.
 Surviving objects are moved to the old generation.

-Stop the World: All the application threads are stoped until a particular operation finishes.
+“Stop the World”: All application threads are halted until a particular operation completes.

-The Old Generation is used to store long surviving objects.
-To clasify an object as a candidate to be moved from the young generation to the old generation a threshold is set.
-Eventually the old generation needs to be collected and this event is called a major garbage collection, a “Stop the World” event, which is slower due to involving live objects.
+The Old Generation stores long-surviving objects.
+To classify an object as a candidate for movement from the young to the old generation, a threshold is set.
+Eventually, the old generation undergoes a major garbage collection, a “Stop the World” event, which is slower due to involving live objects.
 Thus, these events should be minimized.

 Generational Garbage Collection Process

-- During the next minor GC, the same process occurs, but this time survivor spaces switch.
-Referenced objects are moved to S0, survivors are aged and unreferenced objects from eden and S1 are removed.
+- During the subsequent minor GC, the same process repeats, with survivor spaces switching.
+Referenced objects move to S0, survivors age, and unreferenced objects from Eden and S1 are removed.

 Garbage Collector Selection

 When no Garbage Collector is selected via the command-line interface (e.g.,